Morpheus636/jekyll-news/README.md

 ---
 ```

+By default, any additional content in this file will go at the bottom of the page, just above the footer.
+If you would rather that this content be displayed in a sidebar, specify `is-sidebar: true` in the front matter.
+When the page size is too small to show a sidebar, it will be moved back to the footer.

 ## Articles
 To add a new article, create a markdown file in `_posts/` with the following name format: `YYYY-MM-DD-SLUG.md`.